-Cabinet has also resolved (10th May 2016) to ring fence £800,000 of the anticipated receipt from the sale of Ewenny Road for regeneration in the Llynfi Valley.
+Cabinet has also resolved (10th May 2016) to ring fence £800,000 of the anticipated receipt from the sale of land at Ewenny Road for regeneration in the Llynfi Valley.
 In order to provide the required funding assurances to Welsh Government and Heritage Lottery at bidding stage, this commitment will need to be made specific to the Maesteg Town Hall project.
 In addition, it will be necessary for the local authority to underwrite the receipt to meet programme milestones.
-The Land was originally bought with a grant from Welsh Government, they have confirmed that they would not wish to clawback the original grant value.
-These are set out in more detail in section 7 of this report.
+The land at Ewenny Road was originally bought with a grant from Welsh Government, Welsh Government have confirmed that they would not wish to clawback the original grant value.
+The financial implications are set out in more detail in section 7 of this report.